MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-expressions.md

 ## Examples

+### Bot Framework Composer

+Bot Framework Composer is an open-source visual authoring canvas for developers and multi-disciplinary teams to build bots.
+Composer uses adaptive expressions to calculate computed values, and properties in memory can be part of an expression.
+Adaptive expressions can be used in language generation templates definitions and as properties in the authoring canvas.

+For example, the expression `(dialog.orderTotal + dialog.orderTax) > 50` adds the values of the properties `dialog.orderTotal` and `dialog.orderTax`, and evaluates to `True` if the sum is greater than 50 or `False` if the sum is less than 50.

+Read [Conversation flow and memory](https://docs.microsoft.com/composer/concept-memory) for more information about how expressions are used in memory.

 ### Language Generation

 Adaptive expressions are used by language generation (LG) systems to evaluate conditions described in LG templates.
 In the example below, the [join](../adaptive-expressions/adaptive-expressions-prebuilt-functions.md#join) prebuilt function is used to list all values in the `recentTasks` collection.